COVID-19: Business Resources

 EI WS helps employers and employees avoid layoffs when there is a temporary decrease in business activity beyond the control of the employer.
 Program simplification aims to reduce application approval time by two thirds, to about 10 days (simplified application, no “recovery plan,” no individual signatures, employee representative WS extension doubles to 76 weeks, no cooling off period).

 Measures for Business

 Applications for the Canada Emergency Wage Subsidy opened on April 27th.
 CEWS is a federal program that provides eligible employers a 75% wage subsidy for up to 3 months, retroactive to March 15, 2020.
-It will cover up to $847/week per employee through to June 6, with payments expected to start May 7.
+It will cover up to $847/week per employee and the program has been extended to August 29, 2020.
 The wage subsidy program is open to small and large businesses, including individual employers, non-profits and registered charities.
 Eligible employers may also be entitled to receive a 100% refund for EI and CPP contributions.
-Details of the Canadian Wage Subsidy are:
+Full elgibility requirements can be found here.

 The federal government announced the Canada Emergency Commercial Rent Assistance (CECRA) Program on April 24th.
-This program aims at assisting small businesses with their rent payments for the months of April, May and June by reducing rent by 75% for small businesses that pay less than $50,000/month in rent and have been severely impacted by COVID-19.
+This program aims at assisting small businesses with their rent payments for the months of April, May, June and July by reducing rent by 75% for small businesses that pay less than $50,000/month in rent and have been severely impacted by COVID-19.
 To be eligible, businesses must have ceased operations or experienced at least 70% decrease in revenues.
-More information on this program will be available starting mid-May.
+More information can be found here.